Top 10 Best and Worst Foods for Heart Health

 3. Unsaturated fats and oils

 Swapping out saturated fats for healthier unsaturated fats is a smart move to boost your heart health.
 Unsaturated fats, found in foods like avocados, nuts, seeds, and olive oil, are known to support heart health by improving cholesterol levels.
 Snacking on a handful of almonds or adding a slice of avocado to your salad are delicious ways to include these beneficial fats into your diet.
-Avocado is a heart-healthy food rich in healthy fats, fiber, and several micronutrients associated with cardiovascular health.
-In a study, eating at least 2 servings of avocado per week lowered the risk of experiencing a heart attack or heart-related issues due to coronary artery disease by 21%.
+Avocado3 is a heart-healthy food rich in healthy fats, fiber, and several micronutrients associated with cardiovascular health.
+In a study4, eating at least 2 servings of avocado per week lowered the risk of experiencing a heart attack or heart-related issues due to coronary artery disease by 21%.

 Oily fish, such as salmon and mackerel, are another excellent source of unsaturated fats.
-They're rich in Omega-3 fatty acids, which are known for reducing artery-damaging inflammation.
+They're rich in Omega-3 fatty acids5, which are known for reducing artery-damaging inflammation.
 Studies revealed that consuming 2-3 servings of fish per week has been associated with a lower incidence of cardiovascular disease, coronary heart disease, heart failure, myocardial infarction, and stroke.

 4. Healthy Proteins

-Animal proteins, found in meats like beef, pork, and poultry, and dairy products such as cheese and yogurt, are often higher in cholesterol and saturated fats, which can contribute to unhealthy weight gain and a higher risk of developing heart disease.
-Although the American Heart Association (AHA) recommends you eat at least 5.5 ounces of protein daily, the type of protein you consume matters.
+Animal proteins, found in meats like beef, pork, and poultry, and dairy products such as cheese and yogurt, are often higher in cholesterol and saturated fats6, which can contribute to unhealthy weight gain and a higher risk of developing heart disease.
+Although the American Heart Association (AHA) recommends7 you eat at least 5.5 ounces of protein daily, the type of protein you consume matters.
 Shifting towards plant-based proteins found in legumes, nuts, and seeds meets your protein needs while supporting your heart health.

 Legumes, like beans and lentils, are not only rich in protein but also packed with fiber, which helps manage cholesterol levels and maintain a healthy digestive system.
 Nuts, on the other hand, offer a hearty dose of good fats, protein, and antioxidants, all of which contribute to a healthy and robust cardiovascular system.